-We are located close to all 7 of Conservation Halton’s spectacular parks!
-Situated on or near the Niagara Escarpment, these lands are designated by UNESCO as a World Biosphere Reserve.
-With more than 80 km of hiking trails, 39 km of cross-country trails, and a diversity of flora and fauna, these parks provide a wide range of educational and recreational opportunities to nature lovers of all ages!
+Mohawk Inn is located nearby all seven of Conservation Halton’s spectacular parks.
+Situated along the Niagara Escarpment, these lands are designated by UNESCO as a World Biosphere Reserve.
+With biking, hiking trails & cross-country trails, a diversity of flora and fauna and family friendly activities, these parks provide a wide range of educational and recreational opportunities for nature lovers of all ages!

-Only 7 minutes away from the Mohawk Inn & Conference Centre lies Crawford Lake Conservation Area, a beautiful place to spend an afternoon exploring and learning about one of the 120 known meromictic lakes on Earth meaning that the water is so stable that the sediments that accumulate on the bottom offer well-preserved records of aquatic and plant life from the region.
-On the site, you will also find a reconstructed Iroquoian Village from the 15th century.
-Crawford Lake is open all year round, offering guests 19 km of wildlife viewing, hiking, cross-country skiing and snowshoeing trails with connections to the Bruce Trail.
+Only 13 minutes away lies Crawford Lake Conservation Area, a beautiful place to spend an afternoon exploring and learning about one of the 120 known meromictic lakes on earth.
+This means the water is so stable that the sediments that accumulate on the bottom offer well-preserved records of aquatic and plant life from the region.
+At Crawford Lake you will also find a reconstructed Iroquoian Village from the 15th century.
+This Conservation Halton park is open all year round, offering guests 19 km of wildlife viewing, hiking, cross-country skiing and snowshoeing trails with connections to the Bruce Trail.

-Located right in Campbellville, Hilton Falls Conservation Area’s lush forest offers guests the opportunity to view wildlife, hike, bike or cross-country ski through its 30 km of trails.
+Hilton Falls’s lush forest offers guests the opportunity to view wildlife, hike, bike or cross-country ski through 30 km of trails.
 Marvel at the natural wonder of the area’s namesake, a 10-metre tall year-round waterfall surrounded by view points and a central bonfire picnic area.
-History buffs can explore the ruins of three pioneer saw mills that surround the falls and that were built by early settlers to the area from 1835 1863.
+History buffs can explore the ruins of three pioneer saw mills that surround the falls, built by early settlers to the area from 1835 1863.
 Return to Hilton Falls any time of year for a completely changed landscape and seasonal activities.